Concurrent-Learning Based Relative Localization in Shape Formation of Robot Swarms (Extended version): Behavior-Based Shape Formation

 The neighbor set $\mathcal{N}_{i}$ of robot $i$ at time instant $t$ is defined as

 with

 and

 where $r_{\mathrm{sense}}$ and $r_{\mathrm{neigh}} < r_{\mathrm{sense}}$ denote the maximum measurement radius and a user-defined neighboring radius.
-The set $\mathcal{N}_{i}^{\mathrm{cur}}$ denotes the robots which are in the robot $i$'s sensing range at current time.
+The set $\mathcal{N}_{i}^{\mathrm{cur}}$ denotes the robots which are in the robot $i$'s sensing range at the current time.
 The set $\mathcal{N}_{i}^{\mathrm{pas}}$ denotes the robots which are close to robot $i$ in the past and current time.
 The neighbor set of robot $i$ is defined as the intersection of $\mathcal{N}_{i}^{\mathrm{cur}}$ and $\mathcal{N}_{i}^{\mathrm{pas}}$.
-According to the definition of the neighbor set, it can be seen that when robot $j$ first become a new neighbor of robot $i$, it is within the circular range of $r_{\mathrm{neigh}}$ of robot $i$ and is unlocalized by robot $i$, i.e., robot $i$ has not collected sufficient measurement data.
-The purpose of defining neighbors as (\ref{neighbor}) is to maintain the measurement for a period of time between robot $i$ and $j$, which become the neighboring robots at the first time.
-As a result, the localization between the two robots can be achieved if the measurement data collected during this time satisfies $\mathrm{rank}(S_{ij})>0$.
+According to the definition of the neighbor set, it can be seen that when robot $j$ firstly becomes a new neighbor of robot $i$, it is within the circular range of $r_{\mathrm{neigh}}$ of robot $i$ and is unlocalized by robot $i$, i.e., robot $i$ has not collected sufficient measurement data.
+Then they need to collect measurement data to achieve relative localization.
+However, if we directly use whether the distance between robots is less than $r_{\mathrm{sense}}$ as the basis for judging neighbors, the distance $d_{ij}$ between robots $i$ and $j$ may exceed $r_{\mathrm{sense}}$ when robots collect data on relative motion.
+To maintain the measurement for a period of time between robots $i$ and $j$ when they firstly meet each other, we define the set of neighbors as (\ref{neighbor}).
+One can see that communication and measurement between robots $i$ and $j$ can be maintained at least for a time duartion $\frac{r_{\mathrm{sense}} - r_{\mathrm{neigh}}}{2v_{\mathrm{max}}}$.